tcm84/movie-catalog-app/readme.txt

 maven
 lombok  - you need to install this with your IDE

-To run e2e tests
+To run integration tests
 mvn clean verify

-To build
-mvn install - runs test cases too

-To run
+To build and run
 mvn spring-boot:run - http://localhost:8080

 Endpoints: